Electro-resonance/Through-hole-braided-DAC/README.md

 # Throughhole_Braided_DAC
-Suggested improvements to the DAC code for the Braids Through-hole – SoundForce module including a 16 bit mode using a small hardware modification.
+Suggested improvements to the DAC code for the Braids Through-hole – SoundForce Eurorack Modular Synth DIY modules including upgrade from 12 bit to 16 bit mode using a small hardware modification without changing the digital to analogue converter(DAC).

 Acknowledgements: